handyman5/acd_fuse/README.markdown

 - Automatically save and restore session information in a `tempfile.gettempdir()` path; no config option necessary
   - Default session file is `/tmp/acd_fuse/sessionfile`
 - Session information now saved in JSON format, and no longer includes login name and password
-- rsync now supported cleanly and without hacks, although you'll need to use `--inplace` to use the file caching feature
+- rsync now supported cleanly and without hacks, although you'll need to use `--inplace` to use the file caching feature (and `--size-only` avoids copying the files to the disk cache for a significant speedup if you don't expect another cache hit)
 - Eight-device limit issue _may_ be resolved; this requires further testing
 - Various performance improvements

 Introduction
 ============
 `acd_fuse` is a FUSE filesystem driver for Amazon's Cloud Drive.
 It uses the [PyAmazonCloudDrive API library](http://code.google.com/p/pyamazonclouddrive/).
 It supports pretty much everything Cloud Drive does, e.g. directory navigation and file uploading/downloading, but not file permissions.
-In particular, it supports using rsync to transfer files.
+In particular, it supports using rsync to transfer files, and also Unicode filenames.

 Standard Disclaimer
 ===================